oscarrhdatascience/PortafolioJava/README.md

 10. **10_LinkedList.java**: A basic implementation of a linked list.
 11. **11_BinaryTree.java**: A basic implementation of a binary tree.
 12. **Ex1_TheLibraryRegister.java**: A comprehensive exercise modeling a basic library system.
+13. **Ex2_GardenPlantManagement.java**: Exercise focused on managing garden plants with various functionalities and tracking their health.
+14. **Ex3_UniversityManagement.java**: A system for managing university courses, student registration, and administrative tasks.

 ## Usage